NG-sama/bug-free-chainsaw/README.md

 ## Aim
 - Repo is to perform medical imaging / AI-based project.
 - Keep it close to cancer (?)
 Find databases that I can train imaging  on.
-    - Find pre-exisitng medical imaging repos & add a RAG app ontop of it?
+    - Find pre-exisitng medical imaging repos & add a RAG app on top of it?